sashetophizika/batc/README.md

 color_charge = cyan  # color of the charging symbol
 color_number = NULL  # color of the number inside, comment out line for default

-mode = c             # c for capacity, t for temperature, p for power in watts, h for health in percent bat_number = 0       # read from /sys/class/power_supply/BAT0
+mode = c             # c for capacity in percert, t for temperature in celsius, p for power in watts, h for health in percent bat_number = 0       # read from /sys/class/power_supply/BAT0

 colors = true